Tongue: Speech

 The tongue is one of the primary articulators in the production of speech, and this is facilitated by both the extrinsic muscles that move the tongue and the intrinsic muscles that change its shape.
 Specifically, different vowels are articulated by changing the tongue's height and retraction to alter the resonant properties of the vocal tract.
 These resonant properties amplify specific harmonic frequencies (formants) that are different for each vowel, while attenuating other harmonics.
 For example, [a] is produced with the tongue lowered and centered and [i] is produced with the tongue raised and fronted.
 Consonants are articulated by constricting airflow through the vocal tract, and many consonants feature a constriction between the tongue and some other part of the vocal tract.
-For example alveolar consonants like [s] and [n] are articulated with the tongue against the alveolar ridge, while velar consonants like [k] and [g] are articulated with the tongue dorsum against the soft palate (velum).
+For example, alveolar consonants like [s] and [n] are articulated with the tongue against the alveolar ridge, while velar consonants like [k] and [g] are articulated with the tongue dorsum against the soft palate (velum).
 Tongue shape is also relevant to speech articulation, for example in retroflex consonants, where the tip of the tongue is curved backward.

 Intimacy

 The tongue plays a role in physical intimacy and sexuality.
 The tongue is part of the erogenous zone of the mouth and can be used in intimate contact, as in the French kiss and in oral sex.
-The tongue can be used for stimulating the clitoris and other areas of the vulva.